 - Corporate owners: Many long-term care facilities are owned by large corporations that prioritize profits over patient safety.
 If their policies contribute to neglect, they may face legal consequences.

 California law requires nursing homes to provide a safe environment for residents.
 If a facility fails to train or supervise employees properly, it may be liable for any resulting harm.
-Our experienced nursing home abuse lawyers in Los Angeles can investigate the circumstances of your case and fight for justice on behalf of your loved one.

 Victims of nursing home abuse and their families may be entitled to financial recovery for the harm caused.
 Compensation depends on the severity of injuries and whether the abuse resulted from negligence or intentional misconduct.
-Our legal team fights for the maximum compensation available under California law.

 Common damages that may be recovered include:

 - Punitive damages: If the abuse was intentional or involved extreme negligence, additional compensation may be awarded to punish the wrongdoers.
+Punitive damages are not available against public entities under California law and may apply only to certain private defendants when legally permitted.

-Treble Damages Under Californiaโs Elder Abuse Laws
+Treble Damages Under California’s Elder Abuse Laws

-The Elder Abuse and Dependent Adult Civil Protection Act (EADACPA) allows victims of financial elder abuse to seek treble damages, which can triple their financial recovery when the abuse is intentional, reckless, or malicious.
+The Elder Abuse and Dependent Adult Civil Protection Act (EADACPA) allows victims of financial elder abuse to seek treble damages, which may triple their financial recovery when the abuse is intentional, reckless, or malicious.
 These penalties are designed to punish exploitative behavior and deter future wrongdoing.

 It is important to note that treble damages only apply in cases of financial elder abuse.
 This means that treble damages will not apply to physical or emotional abuse unless those cases also involve financial exploitation.

 At Arias Sanguinetti, we are immensely proud of the results we have achieved for our previous clients.
-Our team understands the challenges families face and is committed to helping you pursue justice for your loved one.
+Our team of attorneys has obtained over $2 billion in case results.

 Call or text 310-844-9696 or complete a Free Case Evaluation form